 Unlike the applicant whose sole mission this holiday season is to work on the applications, other individuals involved—be that the school that provides your transcripts or your recommenders—typically plan time off during the holidays and may be inaccessible.

-I guide my clients to first focus on making sure the “others” involved in the application process have clear guidance and timeline before the applicant begins their application writing work.
+I guide my clients to first focus on making sure the 'others' involved in the application process have clear guidance and a timeline before the applicant begins their application writing work.

 Ask if they need any clarification or material to complete their letter of support.
 You should also remind them of the application deadline and confirm that they can still submit on time.

 Doing this right before the holidays will alleviate some of your stress and remind them that they still owe you that letter of support.

 Susan Berishaj is the founder of admissions consultancy, Sia Admissions

 Round two deadlines are just around the corner; contrary to common opinion, it is beneficial to take time away from the application writing to recharge and, in that process, reflect.